WP-a2z/woocommerce/packages/woocommerce-admin/readme.txt

 - Dev: Add wait script for mysql to be ready for phpunit tests in docker. #6185
 - Update: Homescreen layout, moving Inbox panel for better interaction. #6122
 - Dev: Remove old debug code for connecting to Calypso / Wordpress.com. #6097
+- Tweak: Adjust the Marketing note not to show until store is at least 5 days. #6083
 - Add: Task list payments - include Mollie as an option. #6257
 - Tweak: Refactored extended task list. #6081
 - Fix: Fixed the Add First Product email note checks. #6260
 - Fix: Onboarding - Fixed "Business Details" error. #6271
 - Enhancement: Use the new Paypal payments plugin for onboarding. #6261
 - Fix: Show management links when only main task list is hidden. #6291
+- Dev: Allow highlight tooltip to use body tag as parent. #6309
+- Add: Allow users to install the PayU plugin in the payments setup task. #6332
+- Fix: Persist the enabling of plugins in the payments setup task. #6332

 == 1.9.0 1/15/2021 ==